Our Employment Law practice group is led by Meghann Joyce.

 Human resources are challenging.
 On the one hand, these issues often involve a number of complex, overlapping, and ever-changing state and federal laws.
 And, of course, on the other hand, these issues can be and usually are emotionally charged.
-Our attorneys aim to help you efficiently resolve these disputes so that you can focus on improving the well-being of your employees and your business.
+Lawyers at Redstone aim to help you efficiently resolve these disputes so that you may focus on improving the well-being of your employees and your business.
 Our priority is to ensure the comfort and confidence of our clients during these challenging moments.

 "Can I fire this employee?"